ekaneeraj/raffle-contract/README.md

 3. Forked
 4. Staging

-This repo have Unit testing and Forked testing.
+This repo have Unit testing, Forked and Staging testing.

 ```
 forge test